Care 2 Communities board

 Naïké Ledan is a social justice defendant, a committed feminist of heart that brings forward 20 years of experience in human rights and health justice advocacy, women’s empowerment, the fight for universal access to basic services and social inclusion, and civil society capacity building.
 She has built extensive work in Canada, West, and Southern Africa, and Haiti in civil rights advocacy capacity building while emphasizing the social determinants of structural exclusion.
 Presently she is working to increase civil society involvement to hold Governments, PEPFAR, and the Global Fund accountable to communities while providing technical assistance on building effective Community-Led Monitoring to different countries while building pertinent educational tools to inform stakeholders.
 She leads the global support for Zimbabwe civil society and is instrumental in translating Data for civil society to use for advocacy purposes.
 Naïké holds an MS in International Development from the University of Montreal and is pursuing a postgraduate degree in Public Health at New York University’s Global Institute of Public Health.

-Rupal Ramesh Shah serves as the Executive Director of New Directions, a non-profit organization that provides resources for those who have experienced domestic violence or sexual assault.
-Rupal has Master’s degrees in Microbiology and Public Health and has worked in various countries such as South Africa, Tanzania, and Haiti.
+Rupal Ramesh Shah serves as the Executive Director of YMCA of Central Ohio, in Reynoldsburg, Ohio.
+Rupal has Master’s degrees in Microbiology from Clemson University and in Public Health from Boston University.
+She has worked in various countries such as South Africa, Tanzania, and Haiti.
 Originally from Kilimanjaro, Tanzania, Rupal is passionate about social justice initiatives and has often worked on community initiatives that support and empower local people.
 Rupal has also been writing about issues surrounding homelessness, and her publications can be found in street newspapers nationwide.

 Advisory Board